Do you have sensitive skin?

 - appear red or ashy looking

 You can treat dry skin by returning moisture to the affected areas.
-Applying a moisturizing cream two to three times per day will help restore moisture and prevent your skin from drying out.
+Applying a moisturising cream two to three times per day will help restore moisture and prevent your skin from drying out.
 Fragrance-free is of course the best option.

 When cleansing use a gentle, soap-free cleanser that won’t wash away healthy oils.

 Our [BALANCE] Ultra Gentle Soothing Cleanser is designed for even the most delicate skin.
-The gel formula rinses clean without upsetting your skins pH
+The gel formula rinses clean without upsetting your skin's pH

 Eczema (atopic dermatitis) affects your skin’s ability to protect you from irritants, like everyday germs or chemicals in your laundry detergent.
 This can make you extra sensitive to products like soaps and cosmetics.